Making a movie or video is a complex process involving many different steps.

-A shooting script is a document that outlines the specifics of the film, including the scenes, dialogue, and shots, but with more detail than a spec script.
+A shooting script is a document that outlines the specifics of a film, including the scenes, dialogue, and shots, but with more detail than a spec script.
 This document helps the director, actors, and production crew plan the entire production and ensure everything is done correctly.

 What Is A Shooting Script?